realA10001986/Time-Circuits-Display/README.md

 ## Initial Configuration

->The following instructions only need to be followed once, on fresh TCDs.
+>The following instructions only need to be followed once, on factory-fresh TCDs.
 They do not need to be repeated after a firmware update.

 The first step is to establish access to the TCD's configuration web site ("Config Portal") in order to configure your TCD: